Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Introduction

-Overlooking clinical missingness may have consequential repercussions on algorithmic fairness --- a novel point that we raise and investigate in this paper.
+Overlooking clinical missingness may have consequential repercussions on algorithmic fairness.
 This algorithmic fairness connection arises because clinical missingness patterns are often group-specific.
 In other words, the patterns and causes of missing data can vary between different population subgroups.
 Group-specific patterns of missingness are particularly notable in medical datasets.
 They can occur due to historical healthcare biases or disparities, which subsequently influence healthcare access, treatment, and outcomes~\cite{chen2021algorithm, freeman2000racial, jeanselme2021sex, kim2016sex, norris2008race}.
 For instance, limited access to healthcare resources can translate into group disparities in available testing procedures.
 Additionally, medical guidelines and practice can also reinforce existing group inequalities by focusing primarily on populations considered high-risk.
-Consequently, these differences in medical interactions translate into group-specific missingness in testing and examination data.
+Consequently, these differences in medical interactions translate into group-specific missingness in testing.
 For instance, this is evidenced by~\cite{lin2018racial}, who show increased missingness in Black patients' family history records.

-In making the connection between clinical missingness and algorithmic fairness, we raise a novel concern: in the presence of these group-specific missingness patterns, data imputation strategies can have different effects across groups, potentially resulting in significant algorithmic fairness impacts in machine learning pipelines.
-For example, an imputation technique may harm the downstream prediction performance for one group more than another.